fatimafadili/detection/README.md

    - Captured video frames are passed through a trained **CNN model** to classify smoking behavior in real-time.

 5. **State Classification**:
-   - Combines EAR and MAR metrics to classify the user's state as:
+   - based on trained models rf,mlp,svm to classify the user's state as:
      - **Active**: Fully alert.
      - **Fatigued**: Signs of drowsiness.
    - Detects smoking based on CNN model predictions.